planetrobbie/www.yet.org/content/posts/2016-06-21-kubernetes.md

 Service Discovery could be a DNS service like [Consul](https://www.consul.io/), an external registry like [ZooKeeper](https://zookeeper.apache.org/) or Environment variable injected at bootstrapping time.
 Kubernetes provide a cluster DNS addon which is using [skydns](https://github.com/skynetservices/skydns) built on top of etcd and [kube2sky]() which talk to the k8s API to provide DNS resolution for containers.

-As it stand today Kubernetes doesn't well enough, in om-premise deployment, how the traffic gets routed to your application.
+As it stands today Kubernetes doesn't do edge routing well enough, when it comes to on-premise deployment.
 Addressing edge routing is essential for the end to end success of hosting your application within a k8s cluster.
 Ingress are an interesting added feature of k8s v1.2 that need to mature, with a broad ecosystem of Load Balancers, to deliver a robust traffic routing solution for your datacenter.

 Manifest Management could be managed in version control but this is something new and needs to be handled with care.